-Please notify the Camp Director/medical staff if your child is suspected of being exposed to any contagious diseases.
-We will send home informational sheets to a camper's group and/or village as warranted by the Health Department regarding contagious diseases.
+Please notify the Camp Director/medical staff if your child is exposed to or diagnosed with any contagious illnesses.
+We will send home information to a camper's group and/or village in the event of an exposure to a contagious illness.